Home Warranty Plumbing Coverage: What's Included & What's Not

 • Excludes pre-existing conditions (most plans)

-Builder warranties cover defects in materials and workmanship — for example, pipes installed incorrectly that leak because of a faulty connection.
+Builder warranties cover defects in materials and workmanship (for example, pipes installed incorrectly that leak from a faulty connection).
 They typically last one to two years for plumbing systems and cannot be renewed.

 Third-party home warranties pick up where builder warranties leave off, covering breakdowns from age and regular use.
-Many new homeowners choose to overlap both: relying on the builder warranty for early defects, then transitioning to a third-party plan for long-term wear-and-tear protection.
-Learn more about home warranty options to find the right plan for your situation.
+Many new homeowners overlap both: relying on the builder warranty for early defects, then transitioning to a third-party plan for long-term wear-and-tear protection.
+Learn more about your plumbing warranty options to find the right combination for your situation.

 How to File a Plumbing Claim With Your Home Warranty

-Filing a plumbing claim is straightforward if you follow the right steps.
-Here's what to do:
+Filing a plumbing claim is straightforward if you follow the right steps:

-1. Identify the issue — Confirm the problem appears to be caused by normal wear and tear, not an excluded cause like neglect or root damage.
+1. Identify the issue and confirm it appears caused by normal wear and tear, not an excluded cause like neglect or root damage.

-3. Submit your claim — File online through the provider's portal, via their app, or by calling their 24/7 claim line.
-Describe the issue clearly and include when it started.
+3. Submit your claim online through the provider's portal, app, or 24/7 claim line.
+Describe the issue clearly and note when it started.

-4. Pay your service fee — This is paid when the technician arrives, not upfront at filing.
+4. Pay your service fee when the technician arrives, not upfront at filing.

-5. Meet the technician — A pre-approved contractor will diagnose the issue and confirm if it's covered.
+5. Meet the technician for diagnosis.
 Simple repairs may be completed same-day.

-6. Track your claim — Most providers offer online claim tracking.
+6. Track your claim.
 If coverage is disputed, request a written explanation and escalate if necessary.

 Pincher's Pro Tip